SchrodingersDog2001/type-writer/README.md

-# type-writer
+# Type writer effect
-A typewriter effect animation for front end using HTML, CSS and JS
+A typewriter effect animation for front end using HTML, CSS and JS.